-In addition to the key partners, EUMETSAT has formal cooperation agreements with a number of national organisations and agencies.
+In addition to key partners, EUMETSAT has formal cooperation agreements with national organisations and agencies

-EUMETSAT has formal cooperation agreements with the following organisations: China National Space Administration (CNSA), China Meteorological Administration (CMA), the China State Oceanic Administration (SOA), Environment Canada (EC), Indian Space Research Organisation (ISRO), Japanese Meteorological Agency (JMA), Japan Aerospace Exploration Agency (JAXA), Korea Meteorological Administration (KMA), US National Aeronautics and Space Administration (NASA), US National Oceanic and Atmospheric Administration (NOAA), and the Russian Federal Service for Hydrometeorology and Environmental Monitoring (ROSHYDROMET).
+EUMETSAT has formal cooperation agreements with the following organisations: China National Space Administration (CNSA), China Meteorological Administration (CMA), Chinese State Oceanic Administration (SOA), Environment and Climate Change Canada (ECCC), Indian Space Research Organisation (ISRO), Japanese Meteorological Agency (JMA), Japan Aerospace Exploration Agency (JAXA), Korea Meteorological Administration (KMA), US National Aeronautics and Space Administration (NASA), US National Oceanic and Atmospheric Administration (NOAA), and the Russian Federal Service for Hydrometeorology and Environmental Monitoring (ROSHYDROMET).

-In addition, interaction with these partners also takes place within the framework of various coordination groups such as CEOS, CGMS and GEO, as well as the WMO Space Programme.
+In addition, interaction with these partners takes place within the framework of various coordination groups such as the CGMS, CEOS and GEO, as well as the WMO Space Programme.

 China Meteorological Administration (CMA)

-EUMETSAT and CMA have established a mutually beneficial cooperation since 1998, which initially focussed on operational scientific and training activities, and has been strengthened over the years to include satellite data and product exchange and satellite data calibration and validation activities.
-In 2014, the first two CMA visiting scientists and technical experts arrived at EUMETSAT for a stay of several months.
-More scientific/technical exchanges are planned in the future.
+EUMETSAT and the CMA have had a mutually beneficial cooperation since 1998 which initially focussed on operational scientific and training activities and has been strengthened over the years to include satellite data and product exchange, calibration and validation, and scientific activities.
+In 2014, EUMETSAT hosted the first two long-term CMA visiting scientists/technical experts and such interaction is expected to become a standing feature of the cooperation.

 The operational data exchange enables the redistribution of EUMETSAT data and products to all countries in the Asia-Pacific area and Chinese data in Europe.
 The data dissemination systems EUMETCast and CMACast both contribute to the global satellite dissemination system GEONETCast in support of the Global Earth Observation System of Systems (GEOSS).

-CMA is the largest Meteorological Service in the world, and its National Satellite Meteorology Centre, located in Beijing, operates China’s Fengyun (FY) meteorological polar-orbiting and geostationary satellite programmes.
+The CMA is the largest meteorological service in the world, and its National Satellite Meteorology Centre, located in Beijing, operates China’s Fengyun (FY) meteorological polar-orbiting and geostationary satellite programmes.

 STATE OCEANIC Administration (SOA)

-A cooperation agreement on the exchange of oceanographic satellite data between China’s National Satellite Ocean Application Service (NSOAS) – a division of the China State Oceanic Administration (SOA) - and EUMETSAT was signed in August 2012 by EUMETSAT Director-General Alain Ratier, and the Director of NSOAS, JIANG Xingwei.
+A cooperation agreement on the exchange of oceanographic satellite data between China’s National Satellite Ocean Application Service (NSOAS), a division of the Chinese State Oceanic Administration (SOA), and EUMETSAT was signed in August 2012 by EUMETSAT Director-General Alain Ratier, and the Director of the NSOAS, Jiang Xingwei.

 The agreement further increases cooperation with China and creates new opportunities for the oceanography user community.
 Under the agreement, EUMETSAT provides data from the Advanced Scatterometer (ASCAT) instruments flying on the Metop satellites as well as from the ocean topography missions.

-In return, NSOAS/SOA provides data from the HY-2 satellites, adding Chinese altimeter, radiometer, and scatterometer data to EUMETSAT’s portfolio of third party data.
-The cooperation consolidates EUMETSAT’s position as a key data provider for the oceanography user community.
+In return, the NSOAS/SOA provides data from the HY-2 satellites, adding Chinese altimeter, radiometer, and scatterometer data to EUMETSAT’s portfolio of third-party data.
+The cooperation consolidates EUMETSAT’s position as a key data provider to the oceanography user community.
 The agreement also covers cooperation on data processing, scientific, and calibration and validation activities.

-The formal cooperation with Environment and Climate Change Canada (Environment Canada at the time) started in 2008 with an early involvement in the EUMETSAT regional retransmission service network (called ATOVS at the time, now replaced with EARS).
+The formal cooperation with Environment and Climate Change Canada (Environment Canada at the time) started in 2008 with early involvement in the EUMETSAT regional retransmission service network (called ATOVS at the time, now replaced with EARS).

-The cooperation covers data and product access and exchange, as well as the possibility of participating in EUMETSAT’s Satellite Application Facility (SAF) network, in particular scientific and technical developments in the framework of the Ocean Sea Ice, Hydrology and GRAS SAFs.
+The cooperation covers data and product access and exchange, as well as the possibility of participating in EUMETSAT’s Satellite Application Facility (SAF) network, in particular, scientific and technical developments in the framework of the Ocean Sea Ice, Hydrology and GRAS SAFs.
 It also covers support to operational meteorology and climate monitoring through improved high-latitude observations, sharing experience on satellite meteorology training, possibilities for contribution to follow-on satellite programmes and missions (particularly in the definition stages) and potential cooperation in the context of GEO as well as for developing countries.
-The collaboration is expected to be enhanced once the Canadian Polar Communications and Weather satellite (PCW) mission has been approved.

 Indian Space Research Organisation (ISRO)

 The cooperation between EUMETSAT and ISRO was established in 2000 and has grown stronger over the years.
-Today, the cooperation focuses on satellite data and product exchange of the parties’ respective Earth Observation satellites in support of weather analysis and forecasting.
-Furthermore, the cooperation covers calibration/validation and scientific aspects as well as training.
+Today, the cooperation focuses on satellite data and product exchange of the parties’ respective Earth observation satellites in support of weather analysis, forecasting, and oceanography.
+The cooperation also includes calibration/validation activities, scientific exchange and training.

 JAPAN SPACE EXPLORATION AGENCY (JAXA)

 EUMETSAT’s collaboration with the Japan Space Exploration Agency (JAXA) dates back to the early 2000s within the frameworks of international groups and committees.
-Since 2013, EUMETSAT holds a special user account with JAXA for the redistribution of GCOM-W1 data to EUMETSAT’s Member States and in return EUMETSAT’s users provide feedback on the use of the data.
+Since 2013, EUMETSAT has held a special user account with JAXA for the redistribution of GCOM-W1 data to EUMETSAT’s Member States and, in return, EUMETSAT’s users provide feedback on the use of the data.

-Among other, GCOM-W1 data from the AMSR-2 instrument will be included in the operational models of the Met Office UK and ECMWF for Numerical Weather Prediction purposes and the former will also use it for ocean and precipitation imagery forecasting purposes.
+GCOM-W1 data from the AMSR-2 instrument have been included in the operational models of the Met Office UK and the ECMWF for numerical weather prediction purposes.
+The Met Office also uses it for ocean and precipitation forecasting purposes.

 Japan Meteorological Agency (JMA)

-The cooperation between EUMETSAT and JMA, concluded in 2007, enables a long-term framework to address information-sharing on ongoing and future satellite programmes, coordinating the implementation of relevant WMO and CGMS recommendations, and exchanging data and products from the respective meteorological satellites.
-The cooperation covers a scheme for visiting scientists and satellite calibration/validation activities and foresees interactions related to both weather analysis and forecasting, as well as climate research activities.
+The cooperation between EUMETSAT and the JMA, established in 2007, enables a long-term framework to address information sharing on ongoing and future satellite programmes, coordinating the implementation of relevant WMO and CGMS recommendations, and exchanging data and products from the respective meteorological satellites.
+The cooperation covers a scheme for visiting scientists and satellite calibration/validation activities and foresees interactions related to weather analysis and forecasting, as well as climate research activities.